serverpod/serverpod_docs/docs/05-concepts/05-database/03-relations/03-many-to-many.md

 # Many-to-Many

-Many-to-many (n:m) relationships depict a scenario where multiple records from one table can relate to multiple records in another table.
-The Serverpod framework supports these complex relationships by explicitly creating a third model to store the relation in.
+Many-to-many (n:m) relationships describes a scenario where multiple records from a table can relate to multiple records in another table.
+An example of this would be the relationship between students and courses, where a single student can enroll in multiple courses, and a single course can have multiple students.

+The Serverpod framework supports these complex relationships by explicitly creating a separate entity, often called a junction or bridge table, that records the relation.

 ## Overview

 In the context of many-to-many relationships, neither table contains a direct reference to the other.
-Instead, a separate table, often called a junction or bridge table, holds the foreign keys of both tables.
-This setup allows for a flexible and normalized approach to represent relationships where multiple records from one table can be associated with multiple records from another table.
+Instead, a separate table holds the foreign keys of both tables.
+This setup allows for a flexible and normalized approach to represent n:m relationships.

-For instance, consider the relationship between `Student` and `Course`.
-A single student can enroll in multiple courses, and a single course can have multiple students.
-This is a classic many-to-many relationship, which is managed using the `Enrollment` table in Serverpod.
+Modeling the relationship between `Student` and `Course`, we would create an `Enrollment` entity as a junction table to store the relationship explicitly.

 ## Defining the Relationship

-### Course & Student Tables
+In the following examples we show how to configure a n:m relationship between `Student` and `Course`.

+### Many tables

 Both the `Course` and `Student` tables have a direct relationship with the `Enrollment` table but no direct relationship with each other.